Slots Money Management

 In slots, the reel spins that render no returns are referred to as “naked pulls”.
 When players experience several losing spins in succession on a given slot, this might be interpreted as a signal to wrap up the betting session.
 Less experienced slot players often persist in betting on the same slot after suffering several consecutive losses because they believe they are “due” for a payout.
 However, this could not be further from the truth.

 This is how the “naked pulls” approach works.
-First, you need to pick one number within the range of seven and fourteen.
-But you can go for a lower number, like four or five, if you wish.
+First, you need to pick one number between seven and fourteen, although you can opt for a lower number, like four or five, if you wish.
 It all depends on the size of your session’s bankroll.
 Let’s assume you pick number eight.
 You choose an online slot to play and give the reels a minimum of eight spins.
 If the first eight spins fail to result in any returns for you, this might be interpreted as a sign the game is “tight” and you should consider switching to a looser slot.
-When combined with the loss limit you have set for yourself, this approach will enable you to cut down your losses and protect you against depleting your entire bankroll for the session.
+When combined with the loss limit you have set for yourself, this approach will enable you to cut down your losses and protect you from depleting your entire bankroll for the session.

 Increasing Bets after a Win

 Inexperienced slot players tend to increase their bets after a loss occurs, hoping that they will be able to recoup the losses on the following spins.
-However, this approach often ends up costing them their entire bankrolls.
-Some experts recommend you to do precisely the opposite and wager smaller amounts when you are losing.
+However, this approach often ends up costing them their entire bankroll.
+Some experts recommend doing precisely the opposite and wagering smaller amounts when you are losing.
 The bets should be increased only when you start winning.
-This method will help you weather out a losing streak and maximise your profits on a hot run.
+This method will help you weather a losing streak and maximise your profits on a hot run.

 Let’s demonstrate how this technique works with an example.
 First, you start the series by betting one coin.
 If you win on the first spin, you can increase the second wager to two coins.
 You win again, so the third spin should cost you three coins.
 Your luck fails you on the fourth spin, so you need to reduce the next bet to two coins.

 If you lose again, you bet one coin on the following spin and so on.
-Players, who reach five coins per spin are not recommended to increase their stakes further but continue betting five coins until they experience a loss and start decreasing their bets on the spins to follow.
+Players who reach five coins per spin are not advised to increase their stakes further; instead, they should continue betting five coins until they experience a loss, after which they start decreasing their bets on the subsequent spins.
 If you reach the number of naked pulls you have set for yourself at any time during the betting session, it would be a good idea to cash out the remainder of your bankroll and terminate this session.

-There is another approach which dictates that players should start with the minimum bet amounts allowed on their preferred slot.
-They continue placing lower bets until they land a winning combination, in which case, they are required to bet the maximum amount.
+There is another approach, which dictates that players should start with the minimum bet amounts allowed on their preferred slot.
+They continue placing lower bets until they land a winning combination, at which point they must bet the maximum amount.
 Should they win again, they continue placing the maximum bet until they eventually lose and go back to their starting, low wager.

 Play at a Slow Pace

-Slots easily earn the title of the most dynamic type of game to play in both online and landbased casinos.
-The game is indeed played at an extremely rapid pace as the outcome of each spin is determined within seconds while hitting the Spin button requires what seems like a split second only.
-Needless to say, this indicates players can potentially lose (or win) money at a very rapid pace.
+Slots easily earn the title of the most dynamic game to play in both online and land-based casinos.
+The game is indeed played at an extremely rapid pace, as the outcome of each spin is determined within seconds, while hitting the Spin button takes only a split second.
+Needless to say, this means players can potentially lose (or win) money at a very rapid pace.

-Like all casino games, slots, too, have a built-in advantage in favour of the house.
+Like all casino games, slots also have a built-in advantage in favour of the house.
 The faster and the longer you play, the more money you will end up losing in the long run because the house edge will catch up with you.
-That is why it is always a good idea to slow down the pace a little bit.
+That is why it is always a good idea to slow down the pace a little.
 You can achieve this by playing only one coin per round on slots where the payouts increase proportionately to the number of coins you bet per spin.